cmu-delphi/delphi-epidata/docs/api/covid_hosp.md

 ## Overview
 {: .no_toc}

-This data source provides various measures of COVID-19 burden on patients and healthcare facilities in the US.
+This dataset provides daily surveys of hospital COVID-19 capacity and patient impact, as reported by US hospitals.
+Data is acquired from HealthData.gov.
 It is a mirror of the "COVID-19 Reported Patient Impact and Hospital Capacity by State Timeseries" and "COVID-19 Reported Patient Impact and Hospital Capacity by State" datasets provided by HHS via healthdata.gov.
 The latter provides more frequent updates, so it is combined with the former to create a single dataset which is as recent as possible.

 HHS performs up to four days of forward-fill for missing values in the [facility-level data](covid_hosp_facility.md) which are aggregated to make this